werwty/dependency-analysis-pypi/proposals/other.md

 We'll either find: 1. there is close to zero adoption (most likely) or 2.
 There is some small adoption.
 We can reason about and who are the early adopter of post-quantum protocols and reason about the users of such applications/libraries.
 If #1 is found, how much of this is because of how the crypto libraries are written?
 Are these protocols just not ready for mainstream usage?
 Are they just confusing/hard to use?
 How are they documented differently from traditional crypto protocols?
 Is it just a matter of the general public needing more education?
 Or is the runtime of these significantly worse and therefore not worth the tradeoff?

+Open Questions:
+- Is this a too close to a survey?